 Rigging Equipment Inspection Safety

-A safety talk focused on inspecting rigging equipment before use to prevent failures.
+A safety talk focused on inspecting rigging equipment before use, including slings, hooks, shackles, chains, tags, hardware, wear, deformation, and removal from service.

 Scan to open or share